FOREX-Dollar firm post-Fed, franc eyed for intervention

 That prodded U.S. bond yields lower, but the overall picture, of a steadily improving U.S. economy while Europe and Japan remain mired in crisis, was left firmly intact.

-“For us, its the growth and yield differentials that are most important,” Morgan Stanley’s Stannard said.
+“For us, its the growth and yield differentials that are most important,” said Ian Stannard, head of European FX strategy with Morgan Stanley in London.